Have Questions?

 740-454-1266

-Muskingum Behavioral Health has been providing recovery treatment and rehab services to people who live in the Zanesville area.
+Muskingum Behavioral Health has been providing recovery treatment and rehab services to people who live in the Zanesville, OH. area.
 Today, Muskingum Behavioral Health offers services like cognitive/behavior therapy, vocational rehabilitation services, trauma therapy, individual psychotherapy, brief intervention approach, motivational interviewing and others in line with its belief of following rehab treatments that work best to help addicts achieve sobriety.

 This drug and alcohol treatment facility also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - long term treatment facilities, detoxification programs, outpatient substance abuse treatment services, inpatient drug and alcohol rehab facilities, short term drug and alcohol rehab facilities and others.